kikikkkkz/Chair-Co/README.md

 # Chair&Co
-This project is an online shopping website with HTML/CSS and some JavaScript.
+This project is an online shopping website built with HTML/CSS and some JavaScript.

 ## Usage
 1. Clone the project using SSH Key.